saintUche/100m-200m-400m-sprint-correlation/README.md

 # Power of 10
 Power of 10 is home to all athlete data for british athletes.
-There is 400m ranking page which includes links to athlete profiles and best perfomances of all events they have competed in so I was able to grab personal best acorss the 3 events
+There is a 400m ranking page which includes links to athlete profiles and best perfomances of all events they have competed in so I was able to grab personal best across the 3 events.

 # libraries
-I used Selenium for webscraping pandas for reading and data maniuplation matplot lib for plotting charts
+I used Selenium for webscraping. pandas for data reading and data maniuplation. matplot lib for plotting charts .

 # Findings
 There seemed to almost always be a negative correlation between 100m personal bests and 400m personal bests.
 This was also the case for 200m and 400m.